After #GE2024 even in the south Sinn Féin remains haunted by its own largely secret northern legacy

 The party made two seat gains, but largely because of the addition of 14 extra seats in the 34th Dáil.
 All three of the larger parties lost vote share but Sinn Féin lost most (5.5%) coming third in the popular vote, falling nine seats behind Fianna Fáil.

-That it came second in seats is testimony to local performances getting second candidates home, but the loss 116,968 first preference votes is hard to cover.
+That it came second in seats is testimony to local performances getting second candidates home, but the loss of 116,968 first preference votes is hard to conceal.
 The party’s star has fallen since the heady days of 2020 when it topped the popular poll.

 There were several red lights on the dashboard on the run in, the most important of which was their failure to substantially move forward in the local elections from what had been a disastrous 2019 result in June.
-Two failures in the row.
+Two failures in a row.

 Locals matter because elected councillors are the pipeline for future TDs.
-All parties need vigorous and civilly rooted representatives to maintain their political health at the local level, without it national success can quickly become hollow.
+All parties need vigorous and civilly rooted representatives to maintain their political health at the local level, and without it national success can quickly turn hollow.

 Another ephemeral sign was weak attendance at the party’s Ard Fheis when the party booked itself into the same huge venue at the Technological University of the Shannon, Athlone as last year.
 The audience for Michelle O’Neill’s speech was very sparse.

-But there are some bigger themes the party will need to address if it is too correct for the long sought goal of being in government on both sides of the Irish border, which because of their ingrained nature will be difficult to tackle.
+But there are bigger themes the party need to address if it is to correct for its long sought goal of being in government on both sides of the Irish border.
+Yet because of the ingrained nature of habit they’ll be difficult to tackle.

 Ourselves and only ourselves

-Vital to Sinn Féin’s success in Northern Ireland which relied less on achievement in government (and the whole policy piece) is the degree to which many of their voters resent a unionism that has struggled to break its backward gaze to the troubled past.
+Vital to Sinn Féin’s success in Northern Ireland (which relied less on achievement in government and the whole policy piece) has been the degree to which many of their voters resent a unionism that has struggled to break its backward gaze to the troubled past.

-It’s been successful too is hoovering up that vast majority of nationalist votes leaving its only significant rival in that space (the SDLP) a drifting husk of the broad and broadly popular party it had once been before the signing of the Belfast Agreement.
+It’s been successful too in hoovering up the vast majority of nationalist votes leaving its only significant rival in that space (the SDLP) a drifting husk of the broad and broadly popular party it once was before the signing of the Belfast Agreement.

-It has allowed it to become a one stop shop for almost everyone who still thinks of themself as a nationalist voter, to such an extent that in contrast with a deeply divided unionism it is now by far the largest single political party in Northern Ireland.
+So it has become a one stop shop for almost everyone who still thinks of themself as a nationalist, to such an extent that in contrast with a divided unionism it is now by far the largest single political party in Northern Ireland.

-This has been sufficient to maintain power in identity conscious [Some might say obsessed – Ed] Northern Ireland where expectations of delivery are abysmally low, but this may have led to a view that the same opportunity was available in the south.
+This has been sufficient to maintain power in identity conscious [Some might say obsessed – Ed] Northern Ireland where expectations of delivery are abysmally low.
+Yet this may have led to an internal view that the same opportunity was available in the south.

 Whatever the message now, the party trailed Mary Lou McDonald as the next Taoiseach for much of the last four years.
 People who had had easy access to her before 2020 were told that now she was in line for the highest office, that those days were over.

-Like Labour in 2011, they leaned heavily on mid term polling to show up at the general election.
-In the meantime, McDonald brought back the Tweedledum and Tweedledee analogy that worked so well for her in 2020.
+Like Labour in 2011, they counted on mid term polling levels to materialise at the general election.
+Meantime, McDonald brought back the Tweedledum and Tweedledee analogy that worked so well for her in 2020.
 In 2024, not so much.

-The key reason is that the government parties had had significant success in laying out their agenda (albeit an incomplete and imperfect one) and a defensible record on the housing issue that, again, had once played very well for them four years ago.
+The key reason is that the government parties had had significant success in laying out their agenda (albeit an incomplete and imperfect one) and a defensible record on the housing issue that, again, had played very well for SF four years ago.

-The flaw in the SF strategy was too narrowly focused on the concerns of its core vote and not enough on those currently voting for its rivals.
-As Professor Ben Ansell observed in one of his Reith lectures last year of proportional systems:
+The flaw in SF’s strategy was getting too narrowly focused on the concerns of its core and not enough on those currently voting for its rivals.
+As Professor Ben Ansell observed of proportional systems:in one of his Reith lectures last year:

 They force parties to speak to the whole country, not just swing voters and more parties and hence more opinions, even ones you don’t like, get represented in the heart of Parliament and perhaps also in government.

 To earn a second term Fianna Fáil and Fine Gael agreed to put huge resource and legislative commitment into tackling housing, an issue that only registered as a concern among their own supporters at a measly 17%.
-Counterintuitive maybe, but it worked.
+Counterintuitive it may be, but it worked.

-Sinn Féin by contrast did what they’ve been doing for most of their parliamentary career and only really spoke to the concerns of its own voters, meanwhile slapping the bejesus out of the two government rivals to power.
-An old habit that just didn’t work.
+Sinn Féin by contrast did what they’ve been doing for most of their parliamentary career and only really spoke to its own voters, while slapping the bejesus out of the two government rivals to power.
+An old habit that massively misfired.

 When Micheál Martin cites policy differences, he’s not making excuses for the personal disgust one might feel about how Sinn Féin manhandles internal dissenters, how it ignores HR, and its cold bloodless dealings with the victims of its wider movement.

-He’s returning a plethora of political attacks on him and his party with the reasonable point that SF’s long terms Eurosceptic and anti-enterprise views (a core message in SF’s ongoing attack on housing) are a profound mismatch with his party’s position.
+He’s returning a plethora of attacks on him and his party with the reasonable point that SF’s long terms Eurosceptic and anti-enterprise views (a core message in SF’s ongoing attack on housing) are a profound mismatch with his own party’s position.

-Martin is simply exploiting a SF’s narrowcast campaign that left little space for co-operation with rivals.
+Martin is also exploiting a narrowcast SF scorched earth campaign that left it no options for co-operation with rivals.
 In Northern Ireland where coalitions are mandatory you don’t need a consensus to form a government.
 In the south, you can’t get in without one.

 Such a deep-seated reflex is tricky to fix, not least since it’s how the party has calculated its unrivalled success in Stormont.
-Its bunkered leadership in Belfast will find it hard to break for new ground which relies on putting policy before identity.
+Its bunkered leadership in Belfast will find it hard to break new ground that requires putting policy before identity.

 The burden of legacy